-(b) for Level 2s and IAs, the consideration is the degree to which the rules and guidelines for suspension of the TD role is permitted to return to active status, but MUST have a mentor appointed by the WTD before serving again as a TD.
+(b) for Level 2s and IAs, the consideration is the degree to which the rules and guidelines for TDs have changed since the person's previous directing experience.

+Any TD including an IA who has not directed any event for over 5 years and never had a suspension of the TD role is permitted to return to active status, but MUST have a mentor appointed by the WTD before serving again as a TD.
 This mentor requirement is to be in place: